msoftware/pwrapper/readme.md

     ];
     echo PW_Template::render('app/pool.html', $context);

-Please check (h2o wiki)[https://github.com/speedmax/h2o-php/wiki] for further information on the templating language.
+Please check [h2o wiki](https://github.com/speedmax/h2o-php/wiki) for further information on the templating language.

 ####Types

 WordPress Types are a fundamental piece in the WP as Application Framework concept.
 It is powerful, but not enought for most business apps.
-For that reason (pods-framework)[http://pods.io/] is been around solving cases that requires complex database designs.
+For that reason [pods-framework](http://pods.io/) is been around solving cases that requires complex database designs.

 *PW Types* aims to improve and structure your objects so you can keep the **business logic** in a readable fashion.

 It ships magic methods for `save` and `delete`.
-We are transparently encapsulating (pods hooks)[http://pods.io/docs/code/filter-reference/pods_api_pre_save_pod_item_podname/], so you can fully rely on the framework engine.
+We are transparently encapsulating [pods hooks](http://pods.io/docs/code/filter-reference/pods_api_pre_save_pod_item_podname/), so you can fully rely on the framework engine.

     class App_Pool extends PW_Module
     {